Neural networks for quantum state tomography with constrained measurements: Discussion and conclusion

-Quantum state tomography is a significant task that has implications for many other quantum information processing tasks.
-Owing to the potential of ML to capture complex patterns from data, we proposed a general framework that utilizes neural networks to estimate quantum states with constrained measurements.
-To demonstrate its efficiency, we applied it to three cases, including few measurement copies and incomplete measurements as well as noisy measurement operators.
-Numerical results demonstrate that DNN-QST has a great potential to achieve higher efficiency than LRE and MLE when estimating states with limited resources.
-Besides, DNN-QST is efficient in dealing with the noise in measurement operators and exhibits favorable robustness when reconstructing quantum optical states with noisy measurements.
-Our future work will focus on adaptative QST using ML and taking the advantages of ML to speed up tomography-based quantum experiments.
+QST is a significant task that has implications for many other quantum information processing tasks.
+Recognizing the challenges posed by imperfect measurement settings, we developed a general framework that leverages NNs to estimate quantum states with constrained measurements.
+To demonstrate its efficiency, we applied it to three cases, including a few measurement copies and incomplete measurements as well as noisy measurement operators.
+Numerical results demonstrate that our approach has a great potential to achieve higher efficiency than when estimating states with limited resources.
+Besides, our method exhibits favorable robustness when reconstructing quantum optical states with noisy measurements.
+If the states being tested differ significantly from those used to train the DNN, it is anticipated that the accuracy of these testing samples will degrade.
+To mitigate this, transfer learning techniques can be employed to endow the NNs with improved generalization capabilities.
+In our future work, we will incorporate the noise distribution of the state preparation and measurement into the design of NN architecture to achieve improved estimation of quantum states under different noises.
+In addition, we may explore the use of ML to search for optimal measurement settings, aiming to achieve improved estimation of quantum states.